 This initiative is statewide, with $50 million used to fund the Maryland COVID-19 Emergency Relief Grant Fund.
 Each county allocates the remainder of the funds for small businesses in specific locations and industries, including:

 Opportunity Zone Microgrant Funding

-There is a grant available for entrepreneurs in the early stages of a for-profit business in one of Maryland’s Opportunity Zones or expanding business into one of these zones.
-The Opportunity Zone Microgrant offers $10,000 to $50,000 to qualifying companies with $500,000 to award in total.
+There is a grant available for entrepreneurs in the early stages of a for-profit business in one of Maryland’s Opportunity Zones.
+Additionally, it’s available for expanding a business into one of these zones.
+This program offers $10,000 to $50,000 to qualifying companies.
+And the total amount available, is $500,000.

 The Opportunity Zones are mainly in:

 The Maryland State Arts Council received an additional $3 million allotment.
 However, this grant will take applications until funds are exhausted on a first-come, first-served basis.
 So, independent artists and arts organizations are encouraged to apply.
 Especially if they sustained losses because of events, operations, or programming cancellations or modifications.

 The Maryland Agricultural & Resource-Based Industry Development Corporation has several opportunities for grants.
 And, these grants are for Maryland agricultural businesses negatively affected by the Coronavirus.

 Not all grant programs are open, though some may reopen if more funds become available in the future.
 So, check this link to learn more about:

 - Local Government Cost Share Grant